 ‘Brand’ is the experience consumers have when doing business with your company.

-Brand persona is defined by
+A brand persona is defined by

 – Company’s vision and mission